isc-projects/kea/doc/sphinx/arm/congestion-handling.rst

-As there is no one algorithm that will best handle the dynamics of all sites, and because over time new approaches will evolve, the packet queue is implemented as a plug-in, which can replaced by a custom queue implementation via a hook library.
+As there is no one algorithm that will best handle the dynamics of all sites, and because over time new approaches will evolve, the packet queue is implemented as a plug-in, which can be replaced by a custom queue implementation via a hook library.
 This should make it straightforward for interested parties to experiment with their own solutions.
 (Developers can refer to isc::dhcp::PacketQueue and